hantsy/spring-reactive-sample/docs/data/data-neo4j-rx.md

+---
+sort: 1
+---

-# Spring Data Neo4j RX
+# Spring Data Neo4j Rx

->The post is focused on the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/), which was maintained by Neo4j team.
-Now the effort is merged into the official Spring Data Neo4j project, read this [doc](./data-neo4j.md) to update yourself.
+>The post focused on the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/), which was maintained by Neo4j team.
+Currently this project is discontinued, the effort is merged into the official Spring Data Neo4j project, read this [doc](./data-neo4j.md) to update yourself.

 Generate a Spring Boot WebFlux project using [Spring Initializr](https://start.spring.io).

 > Do not add Spring Data Neo4j into the dependencies, we will use Spring Data Neo4j Rx instead.

-Open the *pom.xml* file in the project root folder, add the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/)  dependency from  the Neo4j  team manually.
+Open the *pom.xml* file in the project root folder, add the [Spring Data Neo4j RX](https://github.com/neo4j/sdn-rx/) dependency manually.

 ```xml
 <dependency>